 With a fork or skewer, poke a hole through all the cranberries (through the skin) so the honey can get in.
 Add berries to a glass container.

-Cover the berries with raw, unfiltered honey, Make sure the cranberries are completely covered in honey.
-Leave at least a quarter inch of headspace from the top of the jar.
+Cover the berries with raw, unfiltered honey, Leaving at least a quarter inch of headspace from the top of the jar.

-As it goes through the fermentation process, there will be a buildup of gases that need to be released.
-Headspace allows for gasses to build up during the fermentation process.
+There will be a buildup of gases that need to be released.
+Headspace in your jar allows for gasses to build up, but you'll still need to burp your ferment.

 Add the screw top lid, and put it in a cool dark place at room temperature, away from sunlight for two to three days.

-Make sure to check on it every day or every couple of days.
+Check on your ferments every day or every couple of days.
 For any excess gases, as well as if the honey adds a texture and taste that you like.
 The honey will change over time.

-In addition to burbing the jar to release any gases, it's a good idea to turn the jar over at least once a day so that the honey at the bottom is circulated and that all fruit and honey.
-This could take two to three days or up to a week.
+In addition to burping the jar to release any gases, it's a good idea to turn the jar over at least once a day so that the honey at the bottom is circulated and that all fruit and honey

-It will take on a red hue similar to the cranberries, of course, and instead of the slow maple syrup slash molasses flavor, you will get more of a
+It will take on a red hue similar to the cranberries, of course, and instead of the slow maple syrup slash molasses consistency, you will get more of a looser simple syrup thickness.

 Here are a few suggestions, but if you come up with any great ideas, please let me know!